ProxyNode1/Agency-From-Narrative-Impact-Data/README.md

 #
-Materials used in the study on Player agency due to Branching Choices
+Materials used in the study on Player Agency due to Branching Choices

 #
 Video of choices used in the survey is available on the google drive, link below.